MUTX Documentation

 What shows up here

-- wallet list exposure requests
+- wallet list, details, balance, transactions, token list requests

-- swap requests
+- swap requests (Solana only)

 - address book list and add requests